React Icons

 npm install react-icons

-or, if using Yarn:
+or, if using Yarn, so run following command:

 yarn add react-icons

-Step 2: Importing Specific Icons
+Step 2: Import Specific Icons

 import { FaCoffee } from 'react-icons/fa';